 Nairobi (The Benevolent Matriarch)

 Put in charge of the quality of the falsifications, Nairobi as a character is ruthless and smart.
 She is loud and clear about her motives and therefore, one of the few who are future-oriented.
-As the character, Kenya’s capital city is filled with boundless energy.
+Just like the character, Kenya’s capital city is filled with boundless energy.
 East Africa’s most cosmopolitan city offers great contrasts where race, tribe, and origin all become facets of a unique Nairobi character.

 In this group of bandits in La Casa De Papel aka Money Heist, each with a broad range of skillsets and some intriguing character traits, who was your favourite?
 Let us know in the comments below!